LLPPR/OpenDJ/README.md

 ## Contributing

 We welcome contributions!
-Please fork the repository and create a pull request with your changes.
-Ensure your code follows the project's style guidelines and includes relevant tests.
+Upload
+Upload/create new file to a new branch with your user name.
+Please use descriptive file names, include application/model specific tags.

 ### Terms of Contribution